Skip to content

 • supervised problem-solving sessions where students engage with programming exercises.

 During each laboratory period, students are required to complete a set of prescribed exercises that reinforce theoretical concepts presented in lectures.
-While laboratory submissions through the Gradescope platform are mandatory and serve as attendance verification, they are not factored into the assignment grade calculation.
-The completion and submission of laboratory exercises demonstrate active engagement with the course material and contribute to the development of essential programming skills.
+Laboratory submissions through the Gradescope platform are automatically verified for correctness using autograders, and feedback is provided promptly.
+Submissions serve as attendance verification and will be factored into the final course grade as part of the lecture/lab attendance component (5%).

 Assessment and Grading

-• Homework Assignments (programming, problem sets) (35%)
+• Homework Assignments (25%)

 Final letter grades are assigned according to the following scale.
 The final letter grade corresponds to the highest threshold value less than or equal to the student's final numerical grade.